PrimeSolar/docs/README.md

 <a name="how-it-works"/>

 ### How It Works
-Real&Mate is designed to automatically process an application for a purchase, sale or lease of real estate, for client data analysis and manual setting of processing criteria by manager.
+&nbsp;&nbsp;Real&Mate is designed to automatically process an application for a purchase, sale or lease of real estate, for client data analysis and manual setting of processing criteria by manager.
 GUI and CLI control is available.
 The software is developed in JavaScript.
 Interaction between software components is as follows:
 1. The manager, using the Control Unit, sets up the client assessment methods in the Assessment Unit.
 2. To create an application, the client manually fills out the form in Client Unit.
 Personal data are passed from the Client Unit to the Assessment Unit.
 3. Assessment Unit sends data to the Integration Unit in JSON format using SQL request to get data from a specific external service.
 When requested, a record with client's application information is generated in the database with primary key which includes application ID and session IDs of connected external services.
 Sessions of connected external services are generated automatically when application is created.
 The database genType column specifies methods that form a queue of requests to external services.
 If there are no specified methods in the column, all available methods will be called.
 Parameters in requests to different external services may vary.